 The problem with many marketers is the theory that you will simply build it and the fans will come.
 That’s just not realistic within the online world.
 It takes time, commitment and creativity to cultivate a community.

-Building a content strategy and then creating a content calendar is an excellent way to keep you focused on the needs of your subscribers, fans and followers rather then bouncing day to day without direction.
+Building a content strategy and then creating a content calendar is an excellent way to keep you focused on the needs of your subscribers, fans and followers rather than bouncing day to day without direction.

 Social Media Content Strategy